-Why a Wilkes-Barre Medical Misdiagnosis Can Be Harmful
+Why Can a Wilkes-Barre Medical Misdiagnosis Be Harmful?

-Misdiagnosis can seriously impact your physical as well as your financial and emotional health.
+Misdiagnosis can seriously impact your physical as well as your financial, and emotional health.
 When your doctor gets a diagnosis wrong, you miss out on the necessary treatment for your actual condition, and you might end up taking medications you don’t need or undergoing treatments that do even more harm.

 If a misdiagnosis has injured you, contact a personal injury lawyer near you.
-Munley Law helps PA residents hold medical professionals to a higher standard of care while recovering maximum compensation for medical malpractice lawsuits.
+Munley Law helps Wilkes-Barre residents hold medical professionals to a higher standard of care while recovering maximum compensation for medical malpractice lawsuits.

 Is Misdiagnosis Considered Malpractice?

 In Pennsylvania, medical malpractice occurs when a healthcare provider deviates from the accepted standard of care, harming the patient.
+It is considered one of the most common medical errors.

 For instance, if a doctor makes a cancer misdiagnosis and treats it as something minor, the delay in treatment can be life-threatening.
 This delay can lead to the cancer progressing to a more advanced, less treatable stage.